TABLE OF CONTENTS

-Algeria is the largest country in Africa and located on the Mediterranean coast between Morocco and Tunisia.
+Algeria (Arabic: Al-Jeza’ir), officially the People’s Democratic Republic of Algeria, is the largest country in Africa, located on the Mediterranean coast between Morocco and Tunisia.
 At 2.38 million square kilometers (919,595.3 sq. miles), it is the tenth largest country in the world.
-Most of the cities in Algeria are near the coast.
-Algiers, located in northern Algeria, is the most populated city with 2.594 million residents.
-Oran, located in the north-west, is the second largest with 858,000 residents.
+Most of Algeria’s cities are located on or near the coast.
+Algiers, the capital, is located in northern Algeria and it is the most populous city with 2.8 million residents.

 There are large reserves of oil and gas scattered across the country.
 Some of the largest concentrations are on the eastern border with Libya, in the southern desert, and along the northern coastline.
 Offshore drilling is also utilized by Algeria to tap into oil and gas reserves in the Mediterranean.
 The country’s first drilling contract was awarded to a French oil company in December 2012.